freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

   STATEMENTS
 fi
 ```
-- The `else` area should looke like this:
+- The `else` area should look like this:
 ```sh
 else
   echo $TEXT O:$NUMBER